Vendor master file best practices: standardise your data

 This is the only way to ensure that your entire team handles data in a consistent manner, which is essential for maintaining data integrity and limiting the risks of losses through either fraud or error.

-Best practices requires establishing clear conventions for entering supplier addresses in your Master Vendor File, even in an era when communications are overwhelming conducted electronically.
+Best practices require establishing clear conventions for entering supplier addresses in your Master Vendor File, even in an era when communications are overwhelmingly conducted electronically.

 For suppliers with multiple locations, it is important to ensure you register the Australian headquarters, rather than a branch or department address.
 This practice should be followed even if your contact is based at a location other than the headquarters.